Sticking stones: Rediscovering medieval wood tar adhesives for stone conservation

 Sticking stones meeting NIKU

-In March, Silas Ploner held a presentation about Sticking stones for NIKU in Oslo.
+In March, Silas Ploner held a presentation about his PhD project for NIKU in Oslo.

 In March, Silas presented his research plan at the Norwegian Institute for Cultural Heritage Research (NIKU) in Oslo.
 NIKU is an independent institute for applied R&D and services within the wider field of Cultural Heritage in Norway and beyond.